 Write a High-Impact About Me Section

 Obviously, the visual elements of your portfolio like layout and gallery style are integral to attracting the right freelance graphic design jobs.
 Even if you’re getting your work in front of the right eyes, studies show that 38% of your audience will simply click away if the content or layout is unattractive.

 Once you have the right theme selected, it’s time to tackle content.
 Do not underestimate the power of the written word—especially when it comes to arranging the contents of your biographical statement.

-The About Me section on your website should be working as hard as your portfolio.
+The About Me section on your website should work as hard as your portfolio.
 Reveal the human element of your freelance design work with these tips.

 There’s no need for a formal third-person bio in your own portfolio.
 A friendly and concise glance at who you are and what you’re passionate about makes for a great opening line.

 We know it’s the 21st century and it’s likely that you will be working many freelance graphic design jobs from home.
 Regardless, mentioning the city you’re based in can give clients an idea about who you are, what currency you might charge in, and whether you’re available for local contracts.